Shatha121/Stocker/README.md

 ## To be provided by you
-- UML link here.
+- Both Wireframe and UML -> https://docs.google.com/document/d/19VYCvGU9qd22ha-e0DwP28h7nug3GxCvDtDFSqa8mwo/edit?usp=sharing
-- wireframe link here.

 ## Note:
 - use best practices.